 Nolan Kelly is a writer and critic based in New York City.
 He writes about movies in literature, literature in film, music in architecture, and painting/sculpture in situ.
-Subjects of past essays include Orson Welles, Playboi Carti, André Breton, Darren Bader, hyperpop, the storyboard, Chris Marker’s Immemory, Christian Marclay’s The Clock, the politics of public restrooms in the movie Perfect Days, contemporary art in the galleries downtown, and avant-garde performance in places ranging from the Roosevelt Island tramway to a Green-Wood Cemetery crypt.
+Subjects of past essays include Orson Welles, Playboi Carti, André Breton, Darren Bader, hyperpop, the storyboard, Chris Marker’s Immemory, Christian Marclay’s The Clock, the politics of public restrooms in the movie Perfect Days, contemporary art in the galleries downtown, and avant-garde performance in places ranging from a cable car to a cemetery crypt.

-His essays and reviews appear in Mastermind, Spike Art Magazine, Starters, the Architect’s Newspaper, November Mag, the New York Review of Architecture, the Los Angeles Review of Books, 032c, Senses of Cinema, Film Quarterly, Hyperallergic, and the Brooklyn Rail.
+Essays and reviews have appeared in Mastermind, Spike Art Magazine, Starters, the Architect’s Newspaper, November Mag, the New York Review of Architecture, the Los Angeles Review of Books, 032c, Senses of Cinema, Film Quarterly, Hyperallergic, and the Brooklyn Rail.

 He is currently figuring out how to publish a novel.